Gondibert

 A lengthy philosophical preface takes the form of a letter to Hobbes, and is printed in the first edition with Hobbes' own reply and comments.
 Though Davenant asserted that the completed work would be in five sections or "books", only the first two books and part of the third book were completed.

+The poem is a loose adaptation of certain episodes of Paul the Deacon's History of the Lombards.
+It depicts the love of the Lombard Duke Gondibert for Birtha, and the unrequited love of princess Rhodalind for Gondibert himself.
+The love triangle involves the political fate of the city of Verona, which Gondibert would control if he married the princess.
+The poem was never completed.
+The poem has been interpreted as an allegory of the power struggles of the English Civil War, during which Davenant was a prominent Royalist (Cavalier).
+Gondibert himself has been identified with Charles II and Rhodalind with Henrietta Maria.
+The hunting of a stag in the poem reflects the pursuit of Charles I by his foes, though the poem was written after the death of Charles I.

 Publication history

 The philosophical Preface with Hobbes's reply to Davenant appeared, along with a few stanzas of the poem, in an edition published during Davenant's exile in Paris in 1650.
 There were two editions of the partially completed text in London in 1651.
 A 1652 edition contains the first two books and part of the third.
 This version is also prefaced by commendatory poems written by Edmund Waller and Abraham Cowley.
 Some additional material was included in an edition published after Davenant's death.

 Plot

 The plot of the poem is loosely based on episodes of Paul the Deacon's History of the Lombards.
 The poem tells the story of an early medieval Lombard Duke called Gondibert and his love for the beautiful and innocent Birtha.
 His love for Birtha means he cannot return the affections of princess Rhodalind, the king's daughter, even though he would be made ruler of Verona if he were to marry her.
 Rhodalind, in turn, is loved by Oswald.
 These various conflicts of desire and devotion occasion philosophical reflections on the nature of love, duty and loyalty.
 The story is never resolved, since the poet gave up on the work before completing his design.